 - The municipal finance officer or county auditor must submit a written request to the Department of Revenue to certify the base value of the TIF district.
-(SDCL 11-9-20) - This is the assessed value of the property that is within the TIF district as of the date it was created, as last certified by the department as of the date the request for determining the base value is received. - A municipality or county should submit the request to certify the base value as soon as possible after the creation of the TIF district and must include all related information to the district (resolution, project plan, and certification request form).
+(SDCL 11-9-20) - ⇒ The base value of a TIF district is the assessed value of all property within the district boundaries at the time the district is created.
+The Department of Revenue calculates the base value using the valuations that were last certified by the department as of the date the request to determine the base value is received.
+(SDCL 11-9-20) - A municipality or county should submit the request to certify the base value as soon as possible after the creation of the TIF district.
+The request must include all related information to the district (resolution, project plan, and certification request form). - ⇒ The application must include a detailed parcel list of all legal descriptions, property ownership, and valuation, as provided by the county director of equalization.